vccy118/proxmox-igpu-display-out-HWaccel/README.md

 Instead of spinning up a full desktop environment VM, I only need an RTSP media player and a browser.
 These can run on the Proxmox host itself, which is based on debian.
 Display out works as it can display CLI, but not graphical outputs as Proxmox is meant to be run headless.
-So I need to install a graphical system (X11), RTSP media player (MPV) and a browser (Chromium), plus some other tweaks to make this work.
+So, I need to install a graphical system (X11), RTSP media player (MPV) and a browser (Chromium), plus some other tweaks to make this work.

 <h1>Caution:</h1>